-- Discussions with management on selected loan exposures to understand the latest developments at the level of the borrower and the basis of measuring the impairment provisions and considered whether key judgements were appropriate given the borrower's circumstances. - Challenging the severity of scenarios being applied for these exposures, together with their respective probability weights by forming an independent view of the recoverability of the selected loan exposures under different scenarios, assigning probabilities independently and comparing the outcomes to that of the Bank. - Testing key inputs to and reperformed the impairment calculation used to derive expected cash flows under different scenarios. - Assessing the appropriateness of a sample of property valuations used to determine the LGD through the use of our valuation experts.
+- Reviewed the credit files of a selected sample of loans to understand the latest developments at the level of the borrower and the basis of measuring the ECL provisions and considered whether key judgements were appropriate given the borrowers' circumstances. - Challenged the severity of scenarios being applied for these exposures, together with their respective probability weights by forming an independent view of the recoverability of the selected loan exposures under different scenarios, assigning probabilities independently and comparing the outcomes to that of the Bank. - Tested key inputs to and reperformed the impairment calculation used to derive expected cash flows under different scenarios. - Assessed the appropriateness of a sample of property valuations securing impaired loans through the use of experts.